Federal and State Tax Liens

 Acceptance of Offer in Compromise

 Taxpayers hear about the benefits of reducing tax debts by submitting an offer in compromise.
+An offer in compromise is intended to provide taxpayers with a fresh start.
 An additional benefit is the release of a Notice of Federal Tax Lien when the taxpayer has fully paid the offered amount.
+If a taxpayer wants to refinance during or as part of an offer in compromise, that should be discussed with your tax attorney before filing.
 Taxpayers must take any collateral agreement into account when requesting a certificate of release.

 Trust Fund Recovery Penalty Offsets